Supporting Your Fertility with Vaginal Steam Baths

 Overall the bath aids as a uterine lavage or internal cleanse of the membranes that often accumulate incompletely flushed debris/fluids from cycle to cycle.
 In addition, the bath introduces healing warmth and softens and nourishes internal membranes.

 The baths can safely be combined with either natural cycles or any cycle involving assisted reproductive technology such as IUI or IVF.
 I’ve worked with so many women who have combined vaginal steaming into their IUI or embryo transfer protocol who may have previously experienced pain during theses procedures.
 Introducing a vaginal steam prior to one of these procedures helps to soften the cervix, liquify mucous and makes the procedure so much easier and pain free!

 Consider adding vaginal steam baths to your self care routine if you experience painful periods, dark blood at the beginning or ending of your menstrual cycle, irregular periods, fibroids, cysts, endometriosis, cervical stenosis, vaginal dryness or painful intercourse.

-Overall, due to the cleansing reaction that most often accompanies your first steam, I recommend introducing a vaginal steam on a month you are taking a break from trying to conceive.
-Vaginal steaming is contraindicated during pregnancy and you want to give your body a chance to get a period (if you get periods) post-steam to complete the cleansing reaction.
+Overall, due to the cleansing reaction that most often accompanies your first steam, I recommend introducing a vaginal steam bath for fertility on a month you are taking a break from trying to conceive.
+Vaginal steaming for fertility is contraindicated during pregnancy and you want to give your body a chance to get a period (if you get periods) post-steam to complete the cleansing reaction.
 Once you’ve gone through a cleansing cycle, then it’s safe to incorporate steaming into your routine during months you are trying to conceive.
 Here are the specifics: